 - Know that the TriHealth entity defines how it obtains and documents permission to perform an autopsy.

 - Have all alleged violations involving abuse, neglect, exploitation, or mistreatment, including injuries of unknown source and misappropriation of resident property, reported immediately to the administrator of the facility and to other officials in accordance with State law through established procedures.

 1 This does not require TriHealth to provide a private room for each patient.
 Communication of medical information will be made in accordance with TriHealth Privacy/HIPAA policies.

 As a Patient Your Responsibilities are to:

-- Provide to the best of your knowledge accurate and complete information about your symptoms, past illnesses, hospitalizations, medications and other matters relating to your health or plan of care.
-This includes reporting any unexpected changes in your condition.
+- Provide to the best of his/her knowledge, accurate and complete information about present symptoms, past illnesses, hospitalizations, medications, and other matters relating to his/her health, history, or care planning.
+This includes reporting any unexpected changes in his/her condition.

-- Give the TriHealth entity a copy of your advance directives (Living Will, Healthcare Power of Attorney), or DNR Comfort Care or DNR Comfort Care Arrest information, if you have one.
+- Provide the TriHealth entity with a copy of his/her Advance Directive, or DNR Comfort Care or DNR Comfort Care Arrest information if he/she has one.

 If you wish to report a complaint you may contact the Patient Relations Department at:

 |Bethesda North Region

 Bethesda Butler Hospital